Norman E. Alexander Lectures

 In 2008, The Columbia University Libraries received a gift of $4 million to establish the Norman E. Alexander Library for Jewish Studies which included three new endowments: a Jewish Studies Librarian, the General Jewish Studies Collection and the Special Collections in Judaica.
 In gratitude for this generous gift, the Columbia University Libraries established the Annual Norman E. Alexender Lectures in Jewish Studies.

-Jenna Weissman Joselit (George Washington University) will be our speaker this year.
-The topic is: "Rock Solid: America's Relationship to the Ten Commandments."
+2016: Jenna Weissman Joselit (George Washington University), "Rock Solid: America's Relationship to the Ten Commandments."

 2015: David Ruderman, "Missionaries, Meshumadim, and Maskilim: An Entangled History of Christians, Jews and Those In Between in Nineteenth-Century Europe"